justinalsing/speculator/README.md

 # speculator
-Neural network emulation of Stellar Population Synthesis (SPS) models for galaxy spectra and photometry.

-This repository contains the neural SPS emulation code associated with the paper [Alsing et. al 2019, arXiv 1911.11778](https://arxiv.org/abs/1911.11778)
+This repository contains the code for neural network emulation of stellar population synsthesis (SPS) models for galaxy spectra, associated with the paper [Alsing et. al 2019, arXiv 1911.11778](https://arxiv.org/abs/1911.11778).
+If you use this code, kindly cite that paper.

 ## dependencies